 The World’s Hungry Teenager

 In 2010, China passed the U.S. as the world’s largest energy consumer.
 Between 2000 and 2006, China’s increase in energy demand exceeded all the electricity it had used to that point in history.
 Some Chinese factories have to shut down several days per week simply because they don’t have enough voltage.
-The nation is making a valiant effort to keep pace with demand: In 2007 alone, it built new power-generating capacity equivalent to what all of France uses.
+The nation is making a valiant effort to keep pace with demand: In 2020 alone, it built new power-generating capacity equivalent to what all of Italy uses.
 It commissions a new power station every four days.
-Besides the 26 nuclear power reactors in operation and the additional 26 it is constructing as of 2015, China operates 620 coal-fired power stations—27 percent of the world’s total.
-It already consumes almost half of global coal production.
+Besides the 47 nuclear power reactors in operation and 11 nuclear power plants under construction, China plans to build at least 150 new reactors over the next 15 years.
+As of 2022, China operates 1,100 coal-fired power stations—13 percent of the world’s total.
+It consumes more than half of global coal production.

 China is the world’s hungry teenager.
 In order to fill these colossal cravings, Beijing has launched an extraordinary outreach program into the rest of the world.